multigres/site/consensus/part-11.md

 - List of eligible primaries, each containing:
     - A list of node groups, where each node group is a valid durability combination

-It may be possible to add more flexibility to the rules, but we thinkfeel like this is sufficient for most of today’s requirements.
+It may be possible to add more flexibility to the rules, but we think this is sufficient for most of today’s requirements.

 # Governing Rules